 The best things to do in Tokyo combine the allure of ancient traditions with the thrill of modern innovation.
 Many people can’t help but be fascinated by Japan because of its ancient culture while many are also attracted to its modernity and creativity.
 Tokyo is full of interesting attractions and not all of them are necessarily that expensive to visit.

-Some very interesting venues are open to the public for free, including plenty of parks, temples, shrines, and museums.
-Read on to find out our favorite Tokyo activities.
+Some very interesting venues are open to the public for free, including plenty of parks, temples, shrines and museums.
+Read on to find out our favourite Tokyo activities.

 What are the best things to do in Tokyo?